gammastream/scully-plugins/projects/scully-plugin-http404/README.md

 This `postRenderer` plugin for [Scully](http://scully.io/) will create a `/404.html` page for the configured `/404` route.
 This is handy for generating custom 404 error pages within your Angular application while maintaining compatibility with the [firebase hosting requirements](https://firebase.google.com/docs/hosting/full-config#404) for 404s.

+*Version 1.0.0 introduces breaking changes in the way the plugin is registered and configured.
+Please update your configurations*

 ## Installation

 To install this library with `npm` run